kodadot/developers/docs/first_time.md

 </script>
 ```

-**3. Is it possible to subscribe to the on-chain data from the RPC node?**
+**Is it possible to subscribe to the on-chain data from the RPC node?**

 ```html
 <script lang="ts">